kyma-project/community/concepts/observability-configurable-logging/07-multiple-logpipeline-investigation.md

 Result
 - Each pipeline has its own fileystem buffer.
 - When both outputs are having outage, both tail plugins are losing logs.
-They keep the latest logs, but the amount of logs is different.
+The buffer in the tail plugin stores the latest logs, but the amount of logs is different.
 ### Setup 3a
 ![a](./assets/logpipeline-investigation/setup-3a/setup-3a.svg)